kristoferlund/blog/src/content/blog/241113-ic-alloy.md

 [Alloy](https://alloy.rs) is a Rust library providing a comprehensive toolset for encoding, decoding, and constructing various Ethereum-specific data types, including transaction and contract objects.
 Alloy supports the creation of Ethereum-compatible applications by offering developers a type-safe, performant, and ergonomic API for interfacing with Ethereum’s core primitives and executing tasks like building, signing, and decoding transactions.

-Alloy is a great library for Rust developers working with Ethereum, but it lacks built in support for ICP.
+Alloy is a great library for Rust developers working with Ethereum, but it lacks built-in support for ICP.
 This is where [Ic-Alloy](https://ic-alloy.dev) comes in.

 Luckily, Alloy is designed to be modular and easily extensible.
 This makes it possible to fork Alloy and add support for ICP without having to rewrite the entire library from scratch.

 ### 1. An ICP Transport Layer

-Smart contracts on ICP are called "canisters".
+Smart contracts on ICP are called "canisters."
 Canisters are composable and can call each other, making it possible to build complex applications by combining multiple canisters.

 To interact with Ethereum, application canisters make calls to the EVM RPC canister.
 This canister acts as a gateway between the Internet Computer and Ethereum, allowing canisters to send requests to Ethereum's JSON-RPC API and receive responses.

-The EVM RPC canister in turn uses another core feature of ICP - [HTTPS Outcalls](https://internetcomputer.org/https-outcalls) - making it possible for smart contracts to communicate with the outside world.
+The EVM RPC canister in turn uses another core feature of ICP—[HTTPS Outcalls](https://internetcomputer.org/https-outcalls)—making it possible for smart contracts to communicate with the outside world.

 Ic-Alloy adds an ICP Transport Layer to Alloy, abstracting away the complexity of routing requests through the EVM RPC canister or an external RPC proxy.
-This layer ensures that all requests to Ethereum are routed correctly, that requests and responses are properly typed, serialized, etc.
+This layer ensures that all requests to Ethereum are routed correctly and that requests and responses are properly typed, serialized, etc.

 ### 2. An ICP Signer

-Alloy signers are responsible for .. you guessed it .. signing transactions.
-Alloy offers some built in signers for using Ledger and Trezor physical wallets, as well as various software signers for signing transactions in memory where the private key is accessible to the program.
+Alloy signers are responsible for... you guessed it... signing transactions.
+Alloy offers some built-in signers for using Ledger and Trezor physical wallets, as well as various software signers for signing transactions in memory where the private key is accessible to the program.

 Ic-Alloy extends Alloy with an ICP Signer that taps into the [threshold signature](https://internetcomputer.org/how-it-works/chain-key-technology) capabilities of ICP.
 A canister never has direct access to the private keys used to sign transactions.
 Instead, the canister sends a request to the subnet nodes, which collaboratively generate the signature using a threshold signing protocol.